BDenizKoca/bdenizkoca.studio/src/content/notes/en/creating-tideflow.md

 show_on_homepage: true
 ---

-This all started 4-5 years back when I first started noticing more and more markdowns files popping up in my workflow.
+This all started 4-5 years back when I first started noticing more and more markdown files popping up in my workflow.
 I was and still am a naturally very curious person.
-Which was why I was busy with academia, learning latin, learning coding and bunchmore things that would require me to write some things down.
+Which was why I was busy with academia, learning Latin, learning coding and bunch more things that would require me to write some things down.
 Skip forward 1-2 years and I found myself defaulting to this workflow.

--Write down whatever you want to write without format, as plain text -Give an reference doc with the layout and format you want to an AI -Then ask the AI to reformat the text and fix the layout without changing the content
+- Write down whatever you want to write without format, as plain text.
+- Give a reference doc with the layout and format you want to an AI.
+- Then ask the AI to reformat the text and fix the layout without changing the content.

 While this was hit and miss when LLMs were first start becoming popular but the results got progressively better as LLMs got better at their job.